 When a takeover offer is made and accepted by holders of 90% of the shares to which the offer relates within four months, the offeror may, within a two-month period, require the holders of the remaining shares to transfer such shares on the terms of the offer.
-An objection can be made to the Grand Court of the Cayman Islands, but this is unlikely to succeed unless there is evidence of fraud, bad faith, collusion or inequitable treatment of the shareholders.
+Shareholders who wish to object to the offer may apply to the court for relief under Section 88 of the Companies Act, which provides that the transfer will happen unless the court "thinks fit to order otherwise".
+However, there is a heavy burden of proof on shareholders dissenting under Section 88 to show that the offer is unfair and not merely open to criticism, and a presumption that an offer accepted by 90% of shareholders is fair.
+Squeeze-outs using this mechanism are very rare in practice, including in light of the availability of parent-subsidiary mergers.

-In some circumstances, transactions similar to a merger, reconstruction and/or an amalgamation may be achieved through means other than these statutory provisions, such as a share capital exchange, asset acquisition or control, or through contractual arrangements of an operating business.
+In some circumstances, transactions similar to a merger, reconstruction and/or an amalgamation may be achieved through means other than these statutory provisions, such as a share capital exchange or asset acquisitions.

-See also 2.1 Acquiring a Company (Merger of Parent and Subsidiary).
+See also 2.1 Acquiring a Company.